-Fats are a must.
-There is a reason omega-3 and omega-6 are considered essential, the body cannot produce them so they must be sourced from your diet.
-One simple reason to include fats in your diet is that, many vitamins such as A, D, E and K are considered fat-soluble, meaning you need the fat in your diet in order to absorb them.
+Fats are a vital part of our diets.
+There is a reason omega-3 and omega-6 are considered essential, the body cannot produce them so they must be sourced from our diet.
+One simple reason to include fats in your diet is that many vitamins such as A, D, E and K are considered fat-soluble, meaning you need the fat in your diet in order to absorb them.

-Monounsaturated fats specially have been found to increase the effectiveness of a cholesterol lowering diet by increasing HDL cholesterol and reduce LDL cholesterol levels (HDL = the “good” one) which corresponds to a reduction in the risk of cardiovascular disease by over 20% (Jenkins et al. 2010).
-Many sources of monounsaturated fats are also high in other beneficial nutrients such as Vitamin E (National Institutes of Health 2013) and antioxidants like flavonoids (Geleijnse & Hollman 2008) which further boost the potential for heart health.
+Monounsaturated fats have been found to increase the effectiveness of a cholesterol-lowering diet by increasing HDL cholesterol (good) and reducing LDL cholesterol (bad) levels which translates to a reduction in the risk of cardiovascular disease by over 20% (Jenkins et al. 2010).
+Many food sources of monounsaturated fats are also high in other beneficial nutrients such as Vitamin E (National Institutes of Health 2013) and antioxidants like flavonoids (Geleijnse & Hollman 2008) which further protect heart health.

-Some great sources of monounsaturated fats to include in your diet are; avocados, olive oil, avocado oil, cod liver oil, macadamia nut oil, olives, almonds, cashews, brazil nuts, macadamia nuts, hazelnuts, pecans, pistachios, sesame seeds, sunflower seeds, flaxseeds and pumpkin seeds.
-Fish is also generally considered a source of polyunsaturated fatty acids like Omega-3, however some fish like pickled herring, halibut, sablefish and mackerel are sources of monounsaturated fatty acids as well.
+Some great sources of monounsaturated fats to include in your diet are; avocados, olive oil, avocado oil, cod liver oil, macadamia nut oil, olives, almonds, cashews, macadamia nuts, pistachios, sesame seeds, sunflower seeds, flaxseeds and pumpkin seeds.
+Fish is also generally considered a source of polyunsaturated fatty acids like Omega-3, however, some fish like pickled herring, halibut, sablefish and mackerel are sources of monounsaturated fatty acids as well.

-Omega-3 polyunsaturated fatty acids are essential fatty acids needed in the diet in order to help the body to control blood clotting and build cell membranes in the body.
-Omega-3 can come in many forms however the most common are the alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Omega-3 polyunsaturated fatty acids are essential fatty acids needed in the diet in order to help the body control blood clotting and build cell membranes in the body.
+Omega-3 can come in many forms, however, the most common are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 ALA is particularly important as the body can generally use this form and convert it to other types of Omega-3 like EPA and DHA (Sacks 2014).
-Some great foods to consume high in Omega-3s include flaxseeds and flaxseed oil, chia seeds, walnuts, fish particularly salmon fresh and tinned, mackerel, tinned sardines, tinned tuna, & trout.
+Some great foods that are high in Omega-3s include flaxseeds and flaxseed oil, chia seeds, walnuts and fish - particularly salmon (fresh and tinned), mackerel, tinned sardines, tinned tuna & trout.

 Omega-6 polyunsaturated fatty acids are another essential fatty acid needed in the diet.
-Similar to Omega-3’s, Omega-6 are crucial for brain function and normal growth and development.
-Linoleic acid (LA) a form of Omega-6 is converted to gamma-linolenic acid (GLA) in the body.
-Omega-6 are also helpful in lowering LDL cholesterol levels, boosting HDL cholesterol and improving the bodies reaction to insulin and therefore keeping sugar levels under control (Harvard Heart Letter 2009).
+Similar to Omega-3’s, Omega-6’s are crucial for brain function and normal growth & development.
+Omega-6’s are also helpful in lowering LDL cholesterol levels, boosting HDL cholesterol and improving the body’s reaction to insulin and therefore keeping sugar levels under control (Harvard Heart Letter 2009).
 Omega-6 is often quite high in a western diet as it is found mostly in vegetable oils.
 Safflower oil, sunflower oil, corn oil, soybean oil, sunflower seeds, walnuts and pumpkin seeds are all good sources of Omega-6 fatty acids.
-It is however generally recognised that a greater intake of Omega-3 fatty acids is needed to help balance the existing high intake of omega 6 (Harvard Heart Letter 2009), although if you are already consuming a healthy eating, balanced diet, lower in processed foods, the chances are that you are not overindulging in the omega 6 containing oils.
+It is however generally recognised that a greater intake of Omega-3 fatty acids is needed to help balance the existing high intake of Omega 6 (Harvard Heart Letter 2009), although if you are already consuming a healthy, balanced diet that is low in processed foods, it is likely that you are not overindulging in the Omega-6 containing oils.

 Ehrlich, S 2011, Omega-6 fatty acids, University of Maryland Medical Center, viewed 4 June 2014, https://umm.edu/health/medical/altmed/supplement/...